 March is still technically winter in Vancouver but offers a mix of winter activities as well as signs of spring!
 While the skies are mostly grey, locals take advantage of those sunny days that do occur often in Vancouver in March.
-While it is necessary to pack an umbrella or raincoat, there are definitely sun and springlike days.
+While it is necessary to pack an umbrella or raincoat, there are often sun and springlike days sprinkled between the rainy ones!

 Vancouver March Events Calendar: